Snickers03/nb-steve-reads/README.md

-# Elon Reads
+# Steve Jobs

-Elon Reads is a showcase of books that inspire Elon Musk, built using modern web technologies.
+Steve Reads is a showcase of books that inspire Elon Musk, built using modern web technologies.

 ## Tech Stack